Smol Slime

 dfu

-to go into DFU Mode. - Copy the UF2 file onto your tracker.
+to go into DFU Mode. - Copy the UF2 file to your tracker.

 - Enter